Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Simulation Study

-Here, the shape parameters $\alpha_V$ and $\alpha_k$ follow $1+Gamma(4,1)$ and $1+Gamma(3,1)$ distributions.
-This assumption ensures that $\alpha_V > 1$ and $\alpha_k > 1$, which are necessary conditions for a closed-form solution of dose-level parameters, such as the dose-level AUC in \eqref{eq:AUC_d}.

-For simplicity, in this section, we only compare the phase I simulation results of PEDOOP and ``Logit+Emax".
+For simplicity, in this section, we only compare the phase I simulation results of PEDOOP and DOOP since the phase II portion of both designs are identical.
 The target toxicity rate is set to $p_T = 0.3$.
-We assume that there are seven dose levels, i.e., $d \in (7, 15, 30, 60, 120, 150)$, and drug concentration are measured for each patient six times, at 1, 3, 5, 7, 12, and 24 hours after administration.
-A maximum of 30 patients with three patients a cohort is to be enrolled in phase I. For both designs, $\pi_T = 0.3$, $p^* = 0.6$, $q^* = 0.6$, and $\pi_E = 0.2$ in the graduation rule \eqref{eq:gra_rule}.
+We assume that there are five dose levels, i.e., $d \in (15, 30, 60, 90, 120)$, and drug concentration are measured for each patient six times, at 1, 3, 5, 7, 12, and 24 hours after administration.
+A maximum of 30 patients with three patients as a cohort is to be enrolled in phase I. For both designs, $\pi_T = 0.3$, $p^* = 0.6$, $q^* = 0.6$, and $\pi_E = 0.2$ in the graduation rule \eqref{eq:gra_rule}.

 Here we generate the patient-specific elimination rate and volume of distribution $k$ and $V$ for 30 individuals randomly through gamma distributions, and the generated $V$ and $k$ values are subsequently used to generate drug concentration data $X$ using a normal distribution.
 For example, for patient $i$, the corresponding values are generated via